 Translation: Don't DIY your own medical care.

-If you haven't had that conversation with your physician, then taking them continuously is pretty dangerous.
+If you haven't had that conversation with your doctor, then taking pain meds continuously is pretty dangerous.

 - CDC: "Delay or Avoidance of Medical Care Because of COVID-19–Related Concerns — United States, June 2020"